- 1 Making a New Character

 If you are reduced to a negative hit point value equal to, or more than, your CON ability score (not modifier) plus your character level, you instantly die.

-Your death check value is equal to 1d20 + your Might skill bonus, unless you have one or more bonuses that specifically improve your death check value (such as from feats, racial traits, or class features).
+Your death check value is a simple d20 roll with no modifiers against a DC of 12, unless you possess bonuses that specifically improve your death check value (such as from feats, racial traits, or class features).

 Determine how many feats your character receives, based on their class and level, and select them from those listed in the Courageous Tier Feats page.

 - All 1st level characters begin with 1 feat, and one additional feat at every odd level (e.g. 3rd, 5th, 7th, etc.).

 - If your character's race is human and you took the "Life Lessons" major racial trait, you get 1 additional feat (for a total of 2).

 Level 1 characters get full CON score plus max hit die for hit points at level 1.
 (Note that this means only CON score + max hit die, not CON score + CON modifier + max hit die.)
 If your CON score increases as you adventure do not forget to adjust your total hit points!
 As a result, all Epic Path classes are considerably more durable at first level than older rules sets would have created.
 Even the least durable classes like Wizards are no longer at risk of death from a single attack at first level.
 Don't be afraid to go out and adventure!

 To determine hit points for levels beyond 1st, roll the dice indicated by your character class's Hit Dice and add your character's CON score modifier.
 GM's are encouraged to allow re-rolls of 1's on this roll, because 1's suck.
 Some house rules even allow characters to take average on the die (rounding down) if the re-roll is also lower than average.
 After all, we're playing heroes, here, not accountants.